index

 One of the largest contributors of the odor of trash cans is moisture.
 Food waste liquids accumulate in the bin, thus serving as a potential source of bacteria.

-Food scraps must be drained or wrapped in order to minimize the moisture content and then disposed of.
+Food scraps must be drained or wrapped to minimize moisture content before disposal.
 The liquid buildup can be avoided by using the absorbent liners or putting materials that absorb moisture in the bottom of the bin.

 A dry trash container will last longer and be less difficult to maintain.